cong/yolov5_deepsort_tensorrt/README.md

 ## Optional setting

-- If you feel that it is helpful to you, please give me a star.
+- Your likes are my motivation to update the project, if you feel that it is helpful to you, please give me a star.
 Thx!  :)
 - For more information you can visit the [Blog](http://wangcong.net).